Meet some of our Council Members, you can always contact us (https://engineeringtogether.com/contact-us/) if you wish to get involved.

 Paula McMahon

 Paula also has other voluntary roles helping encourage a workforce and workplace fit for the future.
-This includes being a STEM and Apprentice Ambassador, an active member of the Women’s Engineering Society (WES) Tyne and Tees Cluster, attending as a guest lecturer at Teesside University and sitting on the North East Chamber of Commerce (NECC) Transport Forum.
+This includes being a STEM and Apprentice Ambassador, founding The Line, and sitting on the North East Chamber of Commerce (NECC) Transport Forum.
+She is a Trustee for the High Tide Foundation.

 Dr Jo Douglas-Harris